Haru-Industries/Oni/README.md

 # Oni<br>

-Oni serves as a testing bot for features being added to Haru.
+Oni serves as a testing bot for features being added to

-requires pm2.
+pm2 is recommended